MSH Silicone Vaginal Dilators Full Set - No.1 to No.5

-- When you are finished, gently withdraw the dilator and allow yourself to rest and recover before getting up.
+- After your session, gently withdraw the dilator and allow yourself to rest and recover before getting up.

 - Make sure you are completely relaxed before withdrawing the dilator.
 The pelvic floor will often contract as a reflex reaction when you start to withdraw.
 Just give your body time to relax.

 - It is normal to feel a burning sensation after dilating.
 This is due to the stretched muscles that irritated the nerves.
-If you are a MSH patient, you can use the cream your doctor prescribed after dilating again.
-If you do not have the cream, you can also use the FEMAGENE Soothing Gelafter dilating.
+If you are an MSH patient, you can use the cream your doctor prescribed again after dilating.
+You can also use the FEMAGENE Soothing Gel after dilating.

 - We recommend that you dilate every day for 30 minutes.
-Many of our patients get comfortable enough to sleep with their dilators a few hours every night (wear leggings to keep it in) or buy the shorter ones and walk around with them during the day.
+Many of our patients get comfortable enough to sleep with their dilators a few hours every night (wear leggings to keep it in) or buy the stub dilators and walk around with them during the day.

 - Once you have established pain free intercourse, we recommend that you maintain the relaxation of the pelvic floor muscles by either dilating, having sex or having physiotherapy three (3) times a week (i.e. if you are having pain free sex three (3) times a week, there is probably no need to keep on dilating, but if you are getting to sex only once per week, you will need some regular dilating to maintain the relaxation of the pelvic floor.

-4. Important precautions to take while using a dilator
+- Important precautions to take while using dilators

-- Avoid using a dilator with active pelvic infection and see your doctor if you think that you might have an infection.
+- Avoid using a dilator when you have active pelvic infection and see your doctor if you think that you might have an infection.

 - You should not be bleeding due to dilating – if you are, you MUST see a doctor.
 It can be due to infection or extreme thinning of the outer layer of your vagina.